SterlingPeet/cookiecutter-fprime-component/README.rst

       - .. code:: python

             "active"
       - You can choose and active or passive component type.
-If you change your mind, is it set in the Autocoder input file.
+If you change your mind, is it set in the Autocoder input file (and some of the component's port kinds may also affected).

     * - ``license``
       - .. code:: python